Lifeline & Link-Up

 Q: How do I apply?

-A: To apply for Lifeline Service call 1-888-580-2208 and ask for an application.
+A: To apply for Lifeline Service, you may access the fillable Form or call 1-888-580-2208 and ask for an application.
 You will be asked to provide proof of your eligibility by providing a copy of a document that verifies that you participate in a program mentioned above.
 Proof of total household income may be required for income based qualification.